averbraeck/opentrafficsim/docs/index.md

 The source code for OTS is stored in [GitHub opentrafficsim](https://github.com/averbraeck/opentrafficsim).

-## technical documentation and API
+## Technical documentation and API

 The technical project information and API files for all modules of OTS are stored in [https://opentrafficsim.org/docs/latest](https://opentrafficsim.org/docs/latest).

 ## Who are we?

-All current contributors work at the Delft University of Technology in the Netherlands.
+All current contributors work at Delft University of Technology in the Netherlands.
 We are not picky; if you believe you can contribute to this ambitious project, please contact us.
 The current group of contributors is:

 * Hans van Lint, TU Delft, faculty CEG
 * Alexander Verbraeck, TU Delft, faculty TBM